 The primary goal of this paper is to study a mean-field game (MFG) problem with rough common noise, which is formulated as follows: a representative agent solves an optimal control problem under the given population aggregation $\bmu :=\{\mu_t\}_{t \in [0,T]}$, where the state process $X^{\bmu,\alpha}$ solves a controlled rough stochastic differential equation (RSDE):

-Here $\alpha := \{\alpha_t\}_{t\in [0,T]}$ is an admissible control, and coefficient fields $b,\sigma,\sigma^0$ are given and satisfy certain technical assumptions that will be specified in the main context.
+Here $\alpha := \{\alpha_t\}_{t\in [0,T]}$ is an admissible control, and the coefficient fields $b,\sigma,\sigma^0$ are given and satisfy technical assumptions stated below.
 The objective functional of the representative agent is

 where the running cost function $f$ and the terminal cost function $g$ are given.
-Similar to classical MFG, the mathematical problem is to find the Nash equilibrium $(\alpha_*,\bmu_*)$ where $\alpha_*$ is the best response for the representative agent, and $\bmu$ precisely characterizes the environment when all agents execute the strategy $\alpha_*$.
-The main novelty of this paper lies in the introduction of two distinct types of processes to model different types of noise: each agent in the population possesses their own idiosyncratic noise path, which, statistically, can be interpreted as a path of a Brownian Motion $W$; on the other hand, the common noise is shared among the entire population, and we use a {\it single} rough path $\bB$ to represent such an aggregation of common shock.
+As in classical MFG, the mathematical problem is to find a Nash equilibrium $(\alpha_*,\bmu_*)$, where $\alpha_*$ is the best response for the representative agent and $\bmu$ precisely characterizes the environment when all agents use the strategy $\alpha_*$.
+The main novelty of this paper is the introduction of two distinct processes to model two types of noise.
+On the one hand, each agent in the population has its own idiosyncratic noise path, which is modeled probabilistically by the Brownian motion $W$.
+On the other hand, the common noise is shared by the entire population, and we use a {\it single} rough path $\bB$ to represent such a common shock, without imposing a probabilistic model.

-Dating back to \cite{McKean1966NonlinearParabolic}, the concept of mean field approximation initially comes from statistical physics, where many-body interactions were replaced by their average effects to make models tractable.
-When this concept migrated from passive particles to strategic agents, mean field games (MFGs) were first brought up and studied by \cite{LasryLions2007} and by \cite{HuangCainesMalhame2006}, which provide a tractable framework for analyzing strategic interactions in large populations of (nearly) symmetric agents.
-Beyond their intrinsic mathematical interest, MFGs have become standard models in economics, finance, energy systems, and engineering, where the number of interacting decision makers is large and where the aggregate effect of the crowd is essential.
+Dating back to \cite{McKean1966NonlinearParabolic}, mean field approximation originated in statistical physics, where many-body interactions were replaced by their average effects to make models tractable.
+When this idea was transferred from passive particles to strategic agents, mean field games (MFGs) were introduced and studied by \cite{LasryLions2007} and \cite{HuangCainesMalhame2006}.
+They provide a tractable framework for analyzing strategic interactions in large populations of nearly symmetric agents.
+Beyond their intrinsic mathematical interest, MFGs have become standard models in economics, finance, energy systems, and engineering, where the number of interacting decision makers is large and the aggregate effect of the crowd is essential.